jimmyjon711/InfimechTxUpgrade/README.md

     - Future work to compile Armbian 24 and get this working corectly....
 TBD

 ## What this script does not do
-- Script/guide does not update the STM32 microcontroller to klipper 12, once I figure this out (should be straight forwards ) I will update this guide
+- Script/guide does not update the STM32 microcontroller to klipper 12, updating the microcontroller will be a manual process that is documented at the end of this [document](manually-updating-microcontroller)

 # Prerequisites
 The following steps are for backing up and moving to a bigger eMMC module.